DisCoTec/discotec.github.io/2022/focodile.md

 ### Accommodations
 Lucca is a small town, you can easily reach the San Francesco Complex from any accommodation inside the city walls.
 You can find a list of Hotels and B&Bs nearby the conference venue here.

-The submissions must be prepared using Springer’s LNCS style.
-Accepted submissions should be presented during the workshop day.

 ### Registration
 More info can be found to the [registration page](https://www.discotec.org/2022/registration)